MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 This parameter specifies whether the update should be considered mandatory or not (for example, it includes a critical security fix).
 This attribute is round tripped to the client, who can then decide if and how they want to enforce it.

 > [!NOTE]
-> This parameter is a "flag", and therefore, its absence indicates that the release is optional, and its presence indicates that it's mandatory.
+> This parameter is a "flag", so its absence indicates that the release is optional, and its presence indicates that it's mandatory.
 You can provide a value to it (for example, `--mandatory true`), however, specifying `--mandatory` is sufficient for marking a release as mandatory.

 The mandatory attribute is unique because the server will dynamically modify it as necessary to ensure that the semantics of the app's releases are maintained for your end users.
 For example, imagine that you released the following three updates to your app: